nurikazv/node_app/README.md

-# node_app
+# Sample Node.js application

-This is repository to containerized java script application
+This repository is a sample Node.js application for Docker's documentation.